John the Baptist

 This score is now available through Firehead Editions.
 To see the complete score with libretto check out their Major Works page!

 This work is intended as a dramatic piece to be performed in a church.
-Concert hall and festival performances are of course encouraged, however this is ultimately a sacred work and the architectural appointments of a nave and sanctuary will serve to enhance the performance.
+Concert hall and festival performances are encouraged, however this is ultimately a sacred work and the architectural appointments of a nave and sanctuary will serve to enhance the performance.

 There are five solo parts: Mary, Elizabeth, Gabriel, John, and Zechariah.
 All of these parts save that of Gabriel, may be drawn from the choir.
 The part of Gabriel, akin to an evangelist role in a Bach Passion, is a substantial part that is present throughout the work.
 All of the characters and chorus personnel should be located together in the performance space.
 Solo parts may come forward from the chorus at the appropriate time at the conductor’s discretion.
 Alternately, actors (who are not members of the chorus) may perform the roles in tableaux at the center of the stage.